An Epidemic of Forgotten Seniors

 The final twist in the story is that local TV news tracked down the adult daughter to Florida and found out she worked for a home healthcare company that provides senior care.
 It’s safe to assume that if you’re abandoning your father at an airport 2000 miles away, some dysfunctional family dynamics are at play.
 Likewise, the demented senior was not likely winning ‘father of the year’ awards for raising his daughter.

 When adult children who resent or outright disdain their parents become guardians, too often they refuse responsibility for their parents.
 As the baby boomer generation ages, this situation is going to become increasingly common.

 The Challenges of Relocating Orphaned Seniors

 The other type of orphaned senior does not have a nearby family to provide care.
 Again, baby boomers are the first generation in serious jeopardy of relocation challenges.
 This issue is often the result of their adult children moving away.

-This trend provides difficulties when someone needs one-on-one assistance.
+Firstly, this trend provides difficulties when someone needs one-on-one assistance.
 For example, transportation and chores require a social circle willing to respond.

-These seniors rely on paid services to bridge the gap between what they can do and what they need.
+Secondly, these seniors rely on paid services to bridge the gap between what they can do and what they need.
 Many seniors fall into this dilemma.
 They make too much money to qualify for state services but not enough to afford out-of-pocket care.

-The Facebook group is more of a way for orphaned seniors to communicate with other seniors in their situation.
+The Facebook group is more of a way for orphaned seniors to communicate with other seniors in their situations.
 It is in the community in which younger adults are reaching out to find older deaths to help.
 Above all, they exist to make isolated seniors feel more connected.